cloudvignesh/static-webpage-azure/README.md

 # Hosting a Static Website on Azure Storage with Azure CDN
-This project demonstrate on how to host a static web-page on Azure Storage Account as Blob Container with Azure Front Door.
+This project demonstrates how to host a static website using an Azure Storage Account (Blob container) integrated with Azure Front Door.
+It also explains how to configure Azure DNS for custom domain hosting and access the static website through the custom domain.

 ## Benefits of hosting a static website on Azure ?
 - **Simplicity:** All you have to do is upload your web folders and files to a container